23andMe/Yamale/README.md

 ##### Adding external includes
 After you construct a schema you can add extra, external include definitions by calling `schema.add_include(dict)`.
 This method takes a dictionary and adds each key as another include.

+### Strict mode
+By default Yamale will not give any error for extra elements present in lists and maps that are not covered by the schema.
+With strict mode any additional element will give an error.
+Strict mode is enabled by passing the strict=True flag to the validate function.

+It is possible to mix strict and non-strict mode by setting the strict=True/False flag in the include validator, setting the option only for the included validators.

 Validators
 ----------
 Here are all the validators Yamale knows about.
 Every validator takes a `required` keyword telling Yamale whether or not that node must exist.
 By default every node is required.
 Example: `str(required=False)`